 Well get over it, fool.
 There are very few good reasons not to contribute to your retirement account, and at least a couple hundred thousand reasons why you absolutely should.

-So go talk to your HR manager or your boss or company accountant—whoever handles the paperwork for retirement accounts at your place of business.
+So go talk to your HR manager or your boss or company accountant—whoever handles the paperwork for retirement accounts at your place of employment.
 Don’t know who to talk to?
 Ask a coworker.
 Look it up in the employee manual.
 Whatever.
 But do it today.
 Because every day you don’t contribute to your retirement account is a day you’re not accumulating free money.
 For real.